awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 #### 4. In your PySpark job or Python shell script, assume the access role and create a Credentials object

-Assuming your Neptune access IAM role, as created in Step 1., has the ARN `arn:aws:iam::111111111111:role/GlueConnectToNeptuneRole`, you can assume the role like this:
+Assuming your Neptune access IAM role as created in Step 1. has the ARN `arn:aws:iam::111111111111:role/GlueConnectToNeptuneRole`, you can assume the role like this:

 ```
 import boto3, uuid